kct2020/prospra-11ty-11ta/src/about.md

 PROSPRA.com serves as my personal activity arranger.
 So I can provide practical templates for your common tasks.

 <h2 id="details">Details About PROSPRA.com</h2>
 Other pages that explain more about PROSPRA.com are being transferred from the old WordPress version of this website.
-The current details are at <a href="https://prospra.com/about-prospra/">About PROSPRA</a>.
+The current details are at [About PROSPRA](https://prospra.com/about-prospra/).

 <hr />
-Leave About PROSPRA.com to read <a href="/">PROSPRA Activity Arranger</a>.
+Leave About PROSPRA.com to read [PROSPRA Activity Arranger](/).